Blocking Users By Country Using Azure Conditional Access

 • Enable phishing and email protection

-One of the ways that help, if you have Microsoft (Azure), is by using Conditional Access to block user logins by geographic location.
-This can add an extra layer of security to your Microsoft environment in the event one of your staff’s passwords become compromised.
+If you have Microsoft (Azure), one way to help is to use Azure AD Conditional Access to block user logins by geographic location.
+This can add an extra layer of security to your Microsoft environment in the event one of your staff’s passwords becomes compromised.

 Below we will outline a process using Microsoft Azure Active Directory and Active Directory Conditional Access that I have deployed to block access based on geographical location.